danielbereza50/Career_Projects/README.md

  	   If no, then just update DNS on new host
      	   If yes, login to their current hosting and recreate mx records from there

+	@domain.com
+	@mnx.aqh.domain.me

+	As per the previous interaction, the domain was unassigned and due to this the temp domain is connected to emails.
+From hosting we do provide temp domains and it is used to create emails and website when there is no 	domain is active.
+And by default it will choose temp domain if no domain is connected
+	Now the domain populuss.com is connected to the email accounts.
+I hope you are able to check

 	Cancel 2FA
 	https://uk.godaddy.com/help/cancel-2-step-verification-7628